misja-alma/dartboard/README.md

 - positionConverter's methodnames are not consistent
 - gamestate should probably not be part of positionrecord but have its own class?
 Controller have something like this to determine how to interpret mouseEvents.
 Maybe there should be both a gameState and an inputMode.
-- be consequent in using camelcase or not for classnames

 Improvements:
 - for counterclockwise board, the arrow and cube should stay on the righthand side of the board